Warring States period: Qin, Han and Yan became kingdoms (325–323 BC)

 King Xian of Zhou had attempted to use what little royal prerogative he had left by appointing the dukes Xian (384–362 BC), Xiao (361–338 BC) and Hui (338–311 BC) of Qin as hegemons, thereby in theory making Qin the chief ally of the court.

-However, in 325 the confidence of Duke Hui grew so great that he proclaimed himself "king" of Qin; adopting the same title as the king of Zhou and thereby effectively proclaiming independence from the Zhou dynasty.
+However, in 325 BC, the confidence of Duke Hui grew so great that he proclaimed himself "king" of Qin; adopting the same title as the king of Zhou and thereby effectively proclaiming independence from the Zhou dynasty.
 King Hui of Qin was guided by his prime minister Zhang Yi, a prominent representative of the School of Diplomacy.

 He was followed in 323 BC by King Xuanhui of Han and King Yi of Yan, as well as King Cuo of the minor state Zhongshan.
 In 318 BC even the ruler of Song, a relatively minor state, declared himself king.
 Uniquely, while King Wuling of Zhao had joined the other kings in declaring himself king, he retracted this order in 318 BC, after Zhao suffered a great defeat at the hands of Qin.

 Partition of Zhou (314 BC)

 King Kao of Zhou had enfeoffed his younger brother as Duke Huan of Henan.
-Three generations later, this cadet branch of the royal house began calling themselves "Dukes of East Zhou".
+Three generations later, this cadet branch of the royal house began calling themselves "dukes of East Zhou".

-Upon the ascension of King Nan in 314 BC, East Zhou became an independent state.
+Upon the ascension of King Nan in 314, East Zhou became an independent state.
 The king came to reside in what became known as West Zhou.